Skip to main content

 Both Ph.D and MS candidates must schedule a defense, which is done by electronically submitting a Form 8: Request for Appointment of an Examining Graduate Committee to the Graduate School.
 The Form 8 should be fully approved by all required departmental and Graduate School staff at least 15 days prior to the planned defense date.
 As the approval process can sometimes take awhile to route through all of the parties involved, students are encouraged to speak to their examining committee members about their availability and get the form submitted as early as possible.

-As of January 1st, 2023, the Chemistry Department's Sr. Graduate Program Administrator, Deirdre Ryan, can assist graduate students in submitting the Form 8 and scheduling their defense.
-Candidates can make this request by providing the following information to Deirdre via email:
+As of May 15th, 2023, the Chemistry Department's Formatting Advisor, Jordan Taylor Harris, can assist graduate students in submitting the Form 8 and scheduling their defense.
+Candidates can make this request by providing the following information to Jordan via email:

 • The date they plan to hold their defense